stackhpc/ansible-role-openhpc/README.md

 This example shows how partitions can span multiple types of compute node.

-This example inventory describes three types of compute node (login and control nodes are omitted for brevity):
+Assume an inventory containing two types of compute node (login and control nodes are omitted for brevity):

 ```ini